 At one time or another we have all “skirted the issue” to avoid controversy.
-It would make for total lack of civility if we rose to the occasion on every comment we didn’t agree with.
+It would make for total lack of civility if we shouted down every comment we didn’t agree with.

 But then there are the sneaky skirts… skirting the rules.

-Well, if you want to really do some hardcore skirting… try skirting the law.
-Someone knowingly breaks the law but is using loopholes or procedural errors to get away with it.
-If you can’t afford a good lawyer to get you out of trouble, there is actually a book on how to skirt the law… for fun and profit!
+If you really want to do some hardcore skirting, try skirting the law.
+This person knowingly breaks the law but is using loopholes or procedural errors to get away with it.
+If you can’t afford a good lawyer to get you out of trouble, there is actually a book on how to skirt the law for fun and profit!
 It only got two stars, so maybe the author’s advice wasn’t that reliable.

-I can’t stand it when people seem to get away with this kind of skirting.
+I can’t stand it when some people seem to get away with this kind of skirting.
+To me it's a miscarriage of justice.
 That’s when I wish God each morning would ask the dawn to “take hold of the skirts of the earth” and shake the wicked out of them (Job 38:12-13 RSV).

 But that would include me too.
-No matter what you call this skirting, it really is being less than honest… with myself… with my friends and family… with God.
+No matter what you call this skirting, this pretending that I'm not at fault, I'm really being less than honest with myself, with my friends and family and also with God.
 And I desperately hope I’m not discovered.

 Our Lord doesn’t fall for the skirting trick.
 After all, He has dealt with that master of deception, that artful dodger, forever.
 And so, it seems, have I. Satan whispers in my ear that I can justify my sinful actions, “skirt God’s law” for my own gain, even for fun.
 Yet I know… really I do… that it’s just a scam.

 Thank goodness for God’s skirt.
-In Ezekiel 16:18, when He is speaking about how he found the people of Jerusalem, naked in their sin, looking for someone to care for them, to love them, He “spread His skirt over them,” covered their sin, and took them for His own.
+In Ezekiel 16:18, when the Lord God is speaking about how He found the people of Jerusalem, naked in their sin, looking for someone to care for them, to love them, He “spread His skirt over them,” covered their sin, and took them for His own.
 Again.